 If that’s the case, it’s important that we talk.
 Because you’re missing something.
 There’s something else that you can do to get on a better path.
 We all have blind spots.
 This isn’t a judgment.
 It’s what many of us help our clients with.
 Ask for the help that you’d so willingly offer to the people you serve.
 You deserve as much support.

-Not able to get to LA in January?
-Or maybe you don’t want to wait?
-Schedule time to talk with me and we’ll start figuring this out now.
+Schedule time to talk with me and we’ll start figuring this out.
 When you’re ready to make a bigger impact, it’s time to evolve.
 Let’s do this.